Pupil Premium

 1- Early literacy skills

-Key Early years staff to assess and deliver the programme NELI
+Staff member to assess and deliver the programme NELI

 State funded programme giving good results and being promoted by DfE.